M720111120126/OleanderJS/README-English.md

 ```

-First, `cd` to the OleanderTS project folder
+First, `cd` to your project folder

 Directly execute `main.py`